Particular/docs.particular.net/transports/upgrades/asbs-1.7to1.8.md

 For existing shoteners, the logic has to be moved into appropriate naming conventions.
 To retain the same behavior, a length check needs to be added to the naming conventions logic.

-### SubscriptionNameShortener
+### RuleNameShortener

-To shorten subscription names without changing the naming convention, apply the shortening logic to `Type.FullName` of the passed event name.
+To shorten subscription rules without changing the naming convention, apply the shortening logic to `Type.FullName` of the passed event type.